 - a decline in posture

 - added stress

 Over the last 40 years, the average age of women having their first child has risen from 21.4 to 25 years of age.
-Due to the fact that many women are juggling both the demands of pursuing higher education and the competitive nature of today’s workforce, more and more women are having their first child after the age of thirty five.
+Due to the fact that many women are juggling both the demands of pursuing higher education and the competitive nature of today’s workforce, more women are having their first child after the age of thirty five.
 As a result, many women becoming pregnant are less physically active in their daily lives.
-This decreased activity, along with the increasing national prevalence of a sedentary lifestyle, leaves an alarming number of women less prepared for the strenuous journey of carrying and delivering a baby.
+This decreased activity leaves an alarming number of women under-prepared for the strenuous journey of carrying and delivering a baby.

 Pregnancy and Physical Therapy: Relieving Pain